-The reasons I like to travel at night are: the vehicle runs better, it is
+The reasons I like to travel at night are: the vehicle runs better, it

+always moved away.
 However as in human beings there is always a deaf

 one and we found it but the roo bar on the front did its job and no

-I better state here that although I may sound flippant I do not like hitting
+I better state here that although I may sound flippant I do not like

-speedy in flight, they take a while to get
+across.
+Graceful and speedy in flight, they take a while to get

 airborne and where possible I will slow down.
 So far I have not hit one

 We stop at no4 on the map.
-I chat to some campers and the sand flies attack
+I chat to some campers and the sand flies

-used to people doing that to me, but they leave no scars.
+blisters.
+I am used to people doing that to me, but they leave no scars.